onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     supplied using the methodology detailed in the Ansible Server API, unless they are bundled with playbooks, example, generic templates.
-Any files containing instance specific info (attribute-value pairs), not obtainable from any ONAP inventory databases or other sources, referenced and used an input by playbooks, shall be provisioned (and distributed) in advance of use, e.g., VNF or PNF instantiation.
+Any files containing instance specific info (attribute-value pairs), not obtainable from any ONAP inventory databases or other sources, referenced and used as input by playbooks, shall be provisioned (and distributed) in advance of use, e.g., VNF or PNF instantiation.
 Recommendation is to avoid these instance specific, manually created in advance of instantiation, files.